TEB-model/teb/README.txt

   - possibility to have irrigation of greenroofs, gardens and watering of roads
   - possibility to have solar panels (hot water and/or photovoltaic)

+Note: the only change of the TEB physical routines compared to the surfex v8.1 version (open_surfex_v8_1.tar.gz (r 5f2f00d8) version ) are:

+- a simpler ini_csts.F90 routine (less physical constants need to be initialized)
+- the snow constants are initialized directly in module modd_snow_par.F90
+- a correction of bug in teb.F90 routine for the extrapolation of air temperature and humidity from forcing level to roof level.
+- in teb_garden.F90, all references to garden and greenroofs (list of variables and arguments) are simplified, because of the use of proxys schemes for these.

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
 Technical description of the driver structure